samuraictf/gatekeeper/rlimit_nproc/README.md

-# rlimit_cpu
+# rlimit_nproc

-Limits the maximum amount of CPU time that a process can use.
+Limits the maximum number of processes which can be active as the current user before a `fork` request is permitted.

 ## notes